EISEI BUNKO MUSEUM

 Important Notices

-1. Materials are available only in microform or printed form if they are already microfilmed or printed excluding special situations.
+1. Unless there are special circumstances, materials are available only in digital images, microforms, or photographic prints if they have already been digitized, microfilmed or printed.
 Microfilmed materials are accessible at Kumamoto University Library.
 Printed materials are available in other libraries.

 2. Use of the material cannot be permitted if there is a risk of physical damage to it.